 Should you wish, there’s the option to add a number of food and massages to your pool access, but whatever entry ticket you choose, you’re guaranteed a massive dose of relaxation.

 Looking for a low-cost alternative?

-Though they’re decided less fancy than the Lost Springs, the Mirana Hot Springs offer an affordable way for everyone to experience geothermal mineral water.
+Though they’re decidedly less fancy than the Lost Springs, the Miranda Hot Springs offer an affordable way for everyone to experience geothermal mineral water.
 They were a favourite of mine as a child and are still going strong now.

 11. Explore the Karangahake Gorge

 Known to most North Island Kiwis, the Karangahake Gorge not only connects many towns in the Coromandel, but also offers beautiful and varied hiking.

 With walks that weave alongside the free-flowing Ohinemuri River, old gold-mining tunnels, beautiful New Zealand bush and picture-perfect waterfalls, there’s not much that this stunning gorge doesn’t offer.

 Part of the Hauraki Rail Trail (which just so happens to be in this post – check out #14), the Karangahake Gorge offers a beautiful backdrop for cyclists, hikers and holiday makers looking for a picnic stop.
 Be sure to include it on your Coromandel itinerary.

 12. Head Over to the Whenuakura Wildlife Sanctuary (Donut Island)

 Once a real hidden gem, word of the Whenuakura Wildlife Sanctuary (also affectionately known as Donut Island) is spreading fast.
 Just off the coast of Whangamata, you’ll find a gorgeous little cove, accessible only through a watery cave entrance.